L-Kasu/Personalized-Search-Engine/README.md

 ## License

-This release of the Personalized Search Engine as a whole will be licensed under the GPL-3.0 license.
+This release of Magni as a whole will be licensed under the GPL-3.0 license.
 A copy of this license can be found [here](https://github.com/L-Kasu/Personalized-Search-Engine/blob/main/LICENSE.md).
 The python packages the engine makes use of and is distributed with are licensed under a variety of licenses.
 Refer to the `/LICENSES/` directory for the individual licenses.